michaelwitz/task-master-nextjs/README.md

 2. Use the "Add Task" button to create new tasks
 3. Drag and drop tasks between columns
 4. Click on tasks to edit details, assignees, and descriptions

+### Image Attachments

+1. **Adding Images**: Click the edit button on any task, then use "Add Images" in the Images section
+2. **Multiple Uploads**: Select multiple images at once or add them in batches before saving
+3. **Viewing Images**: Images are displayed as thumbnails in the task edit dialog
+4. **Deleting Images**: Hover over any image and click the red X to mark for deletion
+5. **Staged Operations**: All image uploads and deletions are staged until you click "Save Changes"

 ### User Management